OGGM/initialization/README.rst

 .. image:: _figures/workflow.png

-We tested our method on glaciers located in the Alps and reconstruct their state in 1850.
+The current version was tested on glaciers located in the Alps and we reconstruct their state in 1850 by using synthetic experiments.
+Thus the reconstructed glacier states did not represent the reality and need to be handled with caution.
+A further developement that will also allow the application to real-world cases is under developement and a new manuscript will the submitted soon.

 In most cases, the resulting reconstruction is non-unique, as multiple initial states converge towards the observed state in the year of observation.

 Installation